 Firearm prices are going up and the variety of handguns, rifles and shotguns legal to purchase in Massachusetts is more limited here than in any other state.
 Today, for many reasons, the availability of ammunition is rapidly shrinking and the cost of what is available continues to rise.
 On any day the Attorney General can suddenly and arbitrarily remove another firearm from the infamous Approved Firearms Roster list and the Legislature may one day put a tax on ammunition to make it too expensive to buy.
-If you want to buy a handgun in the future for any reason you must have either a Class A or a Class B License to Carry issued by the Commonwealth of Massachusetts.
+If you want to buy a handgun in the future for any reason you must have a Class A License to Carry issued by the Commonwealth of Massachusetts.
 But you can't submit your application until you've taken one of the approved prerequisite classes.

 I'm certified to give that class and to issue you the required Certificate of Completion!
 Rather than holding group classes at a retail store or shooting range, I'll come to your home.
 I'll give you the complete course privately, one-on-one, or to a small group of like-minded friends you've gathered.
 I'll bring everything needed includingunloaded firearms for demonstration purposes (no shooting is required for this course), CD handouts and the MA State Police completion certificate you'll submit with your application.